AshleyDeo/JellyfinNowPlaying/README.md

 ## Not working
  *Jellyfin Api remote controls not working (yet?)*
 * `SupportsRemoteControl` ^: 0 or 1 if the current media supports remote media control buttons.
-* Play/Pause/other Media controls:.
-Bangs for basic Windows Media controls work if client supports it
+* Play/Pause/other Media controls: Bangs for basic Windows Media controls work if client supports it
 * Artist Backdrop/Logo: downloads but loading into skin crashes
 * Skin crashes rainmeter if server is not valid
 * Strings return 0 if null

+## Fixes
+Rainmeter freezes
+1. Close using Task Manager
+2. Open Rainmeter.ini in C:\Program Files\Rainmeter
+3. Set `Active=0` under [JellyfinNowPlaying\Cover] and [JellyfinNowPlaying\Dashboard]
+4. Check if variables.ini or anywhere where your server URL is correct

-*Based monstercat visualizer and WebNowPlayingRedux skins*
+*Based monstercat-visualizer and WebNowPlayingRedux skins*